 Between writing books and community engagement, Theresa served as Communications Director and Founding Director of the former Cape Cod Bay Ocean Sanctuary Program at the Provincetown Center for Coastal Studies.
 She was also the Director at the Cape Wildlife Center where she co-founded the Cape Cod Wildlife Collaborative, a group of non-profits with a mission to protect wildlife, as well as its key outreach event, the Annual Cape Cod Wildlife Festival, now in its 9th year.

 In an earlier stage in her journalism career, Theresa was a news anchor and reporter at WEEI-AM, Boston, and at WIBC-AM, Indianapolis, where she covered breaking news stories of national interest.
 Theresa was also a News Director at two radio stations in Southeastern Massachusetts.
 She is also a former columnist for The Register Newspaper and The Cape Cod Voice, a newsmagazine.

 Theresa is a member of the American Society of Journalists and Authors, and the Organization of American Historians.
-When she’s not writing or researching books, Theresa can be found in her garden, in a kayak, on her bike or holding a bow and playing her cello, badly but with joy.
+When she’s not writing, or researching books, Theresa can be found with a paintbrush in her hand as she tinkers with oil and canvas, or, with a bow for the cello on which she plays badly but with childlike joy.